KediDili/VanillaPlusProfessions/features.md

 ### Everyone's Best Friend
 Diamond, tigerseye, opal, fire opal, jasper, and star shards will become universal loved gifts.

 Note: This talent only makes these gems into universal loves.
 Due to how gift taste logic works, if a character's own gift data lists any of these as loved/hated/disliked/neutral/liked, their own gift data will take priority over universals (Such as Haley hating prismatic shards despite prismatic shards being universal loves). **This is not a bug with VPP.
 It's a vanilla feature.**

 ### Crystal Cavern
 Low chance for all stones on a mine floor\nto be replaced by gem nodes.
+The chance for it to trigger is 0.0005.
+For vanilla mines; Ruby, Jade, Diamond, Aquamarine, Topaz and Emerald Nodes may appear with equal random chances.

 For Mod Authors: If you want your custom mines to be affected by this talent, add the ``Kedi.VPP.CrystalCavern`` key to your Data/Locations entry's CustomFields... field.
 Optionally, you can add a space-delimited list of UNQUALIFIED object IDs for the gem nodes you want your regular stones to be replaced with as value.
 If you don't set it, VPP will just use the vanilla ones instead.
-As a bonus, if you have custom nodes as well, add them the ``Kedi_VPP_Bland_Stone_Node`` context tag to your "stone objects".

 ### Over The Rainbow
 Add prismatic shard crafting recipe.